robertbaker13/phase-0-handbook/pairing-in-phase-0.md

 "Type d.e.f. space my underscore method new line"

-instead it should go something like: "Let's make a method.
+Instead it should go something like: "Let's make a method.
 What should we call it?"

 If the driver needs help with syntax, by all means help them, but pairing shoud be a conversation, not step-by-step directions.